 - The Principal or their designee will determine whether to contact law enforcement personnel.
 Threats or actions placing students, staff and others in imminent danger require an immediate LOCKDOWN protocol followed by a call to the police and the District Superintendent (if safe to do so).
 Violent offenses defined in the S.A.V.E. regulations will also require the involvement of the police. - 2.
 The Principal, and/or their designee then determine the appropriateness of directing the Building-level Emergency Response Team to be activated. - 3.
 The Building-level Emergency Response Team (BERT) consisting of trained staff and school personnel may assist with an Evacuation, Lockout, Shelter-in-Place, Hold-in-Place, or Early Dismissal and will follow the appropriate protocol (see appendices for further information).
 The Incident Command System (ICS) under the National Incident Management System (NIMS) should be followed as closely as possible to ensure good coordination between the building-level teams, District leadership, and responding agencies. - 4.
 If the threat of violence or danger is imminent, a Lockdown may be utilized.
 A Lockdown is time sensitive and therefore may be requested by any school staff member based on the incident and timely need for the Lockdown.
 During the Lockdown, all school staff, students, and visitors (including all BERT members) are required to Lockdown in the nearest lockable space and await further instruction, or in some situations, evacuate the campus. - 5.
 Procedures for contacting parents, guardians and persons in parental relation to students in the event of a violent incident or early dismissal are detailed in each building-level emergency plan.
 The use of the District's mass communication system is typically utilized. - 6.
 Aggressively dangerous and violent students, staff or visitors shall be managed as outlined by the procedures detailed in the district Code of Conduct. - 7.
-The Principal will investigate reported threats of violence and will make the determination of disciplinary measure consistent with the District's Code of Conduct.
+The Principal will investigate reported threats of violence and will make the determination of disciplinary measures consistent with the District's Code of Conduct.
 Chronic offenders may require a behavior plan or contract, close monitoring, and/or police involvement - 8.
 Principals must keep records of serious threats and acts of violence and report them annually to the state. - 9.
 Prompt contact with appropriate law enforcement officials is essential in the event of a violent incident.
 These relationships have been established by participation of local response officials on Building-Level Emergency Response Teams.
 These individuals and appropriate means of contact are documented in each Building-Level Emergency Response Plan.23 - 10.
-The district has a zero-tolerance policy for acts of school violence.
+New York State Police, Troop K, (914) 989-1700 - 11.
+Town of Greenburgh Police Department, (914) 989-1700 (Career Center Campus)